cmichelenstrofer/.github/.github/ISSUE_TEMPLATE/🚀-feature-request.md

 ## Feature Request
 [A clear and concise description of the proposed feature.
 What's the problem being addressed?
 Have you considered any alternative solutions? ]

-## Interested in leading or helping with the development of this feature?
+## Interested in leading the development of this feature?
 - 🚀 Yes!
 I can lead the development of this feature.
 - 🤪 Hmmm.... maybe?
 Let's talk.
 - 👀 Nope!
 Wouldn't know where to start.